How To Sell Auto Parts Online – The Ultimate Guide to Automotive eCommerce

 They are Amazon’s and eBay’s customers, not yours.
 If they choose to cut you out for any reason, you won’t have any access to the customers you acquired from there.

 And so, you need your own online store where you can run marketing campaigns of your own and acquire your own customers.

 Amazon continues to lead the pack in eCommerce sales of auto parts with revenues from auto parts and OEM sales reaching around $10 billion in 2020.

 Sales of auto parts on eBay were between $6 – $7 billion in 2020. eBay also provides some intuitive tools for auto parts sellers to sell parts online.
 It has around 90 million active listings of auto parts with around 3 auto parts or accessories sold each second.

-Following an analysis of your business model, the products you sell, the audience you serve, and your customer’s buying processes, you can then go ahead and create a Requirements Document that jots down every feature you’d like to have on your online store that optimizes the user experience of your customer.
+Following an analysis of all of the above, you can then create a Requirements Document.
+Make sure to jot down every feature you need to optimizes the user experience of your customer.

 Most auto parts online stores have bulky catalogs consisting of thousands of products that fall in several different categories and taxonomies.

 You need to look at your product catalog and break down your products in categories that make sense for you and your customer.

 For example, if you only sell wheel accessories for different car brands and models, it would make sense to create taxonomies broken down by car type and car model so the customer can easily navigate and find the product he needs.

 If you have a huge catalog that consists of every type of car part, it would make sense if you broke up your categories in say external parts, internal parts, engine parts, wheel parts, etc.